 Samaras appeared for three seasons on the Discovery Channel show, Fox 17 reports.

-A total of five tornadoes swept through the Oklahoma City area on Friday, according to the Associated Press.
+Five tornadoes swept through the Oklahoma City area on Friday, killing at least 10 and injuring 115, according to authorities who spoke to the Associated Press.